AoifeHoran97/Access-to-Third-Level-and-Wealth-Disparity/README.md

 <h1>The more expensive a place is to rent in Dublin the more likely a teen in the area will progress to third level, new research reveals.<h1>

- <strong> Here is the interactive map with the Average Rent Prices, Average Third-Level Progression Rates and Second-Level School locations in Dublin.  </strong>
+ <strong> Here is the interactive map with the Average Rent Prices, Average Third-Level Progression Rates and Second-Level School locations in Dublin.</strong><br/>
+ -<br/>